 Control: Centipede control also starts with sealing the exterior.
 Once that is complete, work to get rid of other pest infestations that may be attracting them to your home.
 It is also important to get rid of excess moisture by fixing leaky pipes and faucets and using a dehumidifier, if necessary.

 Appearance: Earwigs are long, slender insects with 6 legs, antennae, 2 pairs of wings, and pincers protruding from the back of their abdomen.
 They are typically light to dark brown and ¼-1 inch long.

 Behavior: Earwigs were once believed to crawl into a person’s ear when they were sleeping and tunnel into the brain.
 This has proven to be a myth, and earwigs are generally considered harmless.
 They spend the winter in ground burrows and will lay their eggs when spring arrives.
 These baby earwigs will go in search of food and may enter homes.
 They are attracted to moisture, dust, and leaves.
 In homes, basements and crawl spaces are the most common places to find earwigs.

 Control: Prevent and control earwigs by removing their harborages from around your yard and home.
 These areas might include: leaf piles, decaying logs or branches, firewood, and damp areas that are shaded from sunlight.
 It is also important to ensure proper drainage in your yard by cleaning gutters and downspouts and fixing leaky pipes and faucets.

 If you are having trouble with spring pests, the experts at GTA Toronto Pest Control are here to help.
 We offer guaranteed low prices and a 100% satisfaction guarantee.
-For pest control in Toronto, Vaughan, Brampton, Mississauga, and surrounding areas, contact GTA Toronto Pest Control today.
+For safe and eco-friendly pest control in Toronto, Vaughan, Brampton, Mississauga, and surrounding areas, contact GTA Toronto Pest Control today.